 The beginning of the summer season is one of the best times to be in the Mediterranean: the resorts are not so crowded, you can expect lots of sunshine, but not too much humidity, the countryside is lush and green and the locals are pleased to see the first arrivals of the tourist season.
 Not only that, but the weather at home is often still pretty miserable.

+Where is hot at Easter?
 Spain is an obvious destination.
 We recommend you avoid the overcrowded resorts (you know the ones) and head instead to the fascinating coastline of Catalonia where you’ll find authentic villages and pretty coves.
 Further south, the unspoilt beaches of the Costa de la Luz are among the finest in the Iberian peninsular.
-If you want to rent a villa, head to the islands of Mallorca and Ibiza.
+If you want to rent a villa, head to the island of Mallorca.

 Greece is one of the best Easter holiday destinations.
-We particularly like Sani Resort in Halkidiki, one of the best resort hotels in the Med.
+We particularly like the MarBella Collection, some of the best resort hotels in the Med.
 Further south, Crete has great weather and a superb selection of boutique hotels and houses to rent.
-If you want luxury villas, head to Corfu.
+If you want a luxury villa holiday at Easter, head to Corfu.
 Or to escape the rigours of the modern world, flee to quiet, slow-paced Paxos.